-Note Avoid assigning a logical name that matches the file name of an executable image in SYS\$SYSTEM:.
+Avoid assigning a logical name that matches the file name of an executable image in SYS\$SYSTEM:.
 Such an assignment will prohibit you from invoking that image.

-For additional information on creating and using logical names, refer to the OpenVMS User's Manual.
+For additional information on creating and using logical names, see the OpenVMS User's Manual.